Measuring capacities in multimodal maritime port systems with anchorage queues: Literature

-Apart from determining capacity, understanding the operation of ports has been of significant research interest.
-Several studies \citep{canonaco2008queuing, dragovic2012mathematical, legato2014queuing, easa1987approximate} used queuing theory to model port operations. \citet{zrnic1999anchorage} used an anchorage-ship-berth link as a multiple server queuing system. \citet{mrnjavac2000modelling} described how a container terminal could be simulated using known arrival and service rates.
-They also analyzed the effect of increasing the arrival rate with a fixed number of berths on port operations.
-Queuing theory and simulations have also been used to determine the optimal number of berths in a seaport \citep{el2010application} and the impact of disruptions \citep{guo2023network}. \citet{souf2016port} used a simulation model and AIS data for a container terminal to estimate port throughput. \citet{bugaric2007increasing} analyzed how to increase terminal capacity without making large investments.
-Furthermore, landside infrastructure and port-hinterland connections are often modeled using queuing theory.
-For instance, \citet{chen2013reducing} estimated truck waiting and emissions at port container terminals using queuing models at truck gate and terminal yard.
-Networks of ports have also been analyzed using closed Jackson network queuing models \citep{roy2018stochastic}.
+Beyond capacity estimation, understanding port operations has been a significant research focus.
+Several studies \citep{canonaco2008queuing, dragovic2012mathematical, legato2014queuing, easa1987approximate} have applied queueing theory to model port processes. \citet{zrnic1999anchorage} modeled the anchorage-ship-berth link as a multi-server queueing system, while \citet{mrnjavac2000modelling} simulated container terminal operations using known arrival and service rates, analyzing the effect of increased arrival rates under a fixed number of berths.
+Queueing theory and simulation have also been used to determine the optimal number of berths \citep{el2010application} and to assess the impact of operational disruptions \citep{guo2023network}. \citet{souf2016port} combined simulation modeling with AIS data to estimate container terminal throughput, while \citet{bugaric2007increasing} analyzed strategies to enhance terminal capacity without significant investment.
+Landside infrastructure and port-hinterland connections have also been modeled using queueing theory.
+For example, \citet{chen2013reducing} estimated truck waiting times and emissions at port container terminals using queueing models for truck gates and terminal yards.
+At a broader level, networks of ports have been analyzed using closed Jackson network queueing models \citep{roy2018stochastic}.